 85579005 – O'nyong-nyong fever

 Differential Diagnosis & Pitfalls

-- Dengue virus infection – While ONNV infection often produces a nonhemorrhagic, dengue-like clinical syndrome, polyarthralgia is less common in dengue fever than in diseases caused by arthritogenic alphaviruses.
+- – While ONNV infection often produces a nonhemorrhagic, dengue-like clinical syndrome, polyarthralgia is less common in dengue fever than in diseases caused by arthritogenic alphaviruses.
 Additional signs of vascular hyperpermeability, bicytopenia (thrombocytopenia with leukopenia), hepatocytolysis, and circulatory shock should point to dengue hemorrhagic fever.
 Clinical diagnosis is further confirmed with serology.

-- Measles – Prodromal features include coryza, cough, and conjunctivitis; prodromal features accelerate until the exanthem peaks.
+- – Prodromal features include coryza, cough, and conjunctivitis; prodromal features accelerate until the exanthem peaks.
 Koplik spots (minute, white or bluish-grayish papules on an erythematous base) may also develop in the palatal and jugal mucosa a few days prior to the exanthem.

-- Malaria – Cyclic patterns of fever (tertian or quartan fever) may be present in malaria.
+- – Cyclic patterns of fever (tertian or quartan fever) may be present in malaria.
 Symptoms are otherwise nonspecific; patients may present with cough, nausea, vomiting, diarrhea, and diaphoresis in addition to classical alphaviral disease symptoms.
 Cutaneous implication is rare.
 Diagnosis is confirmed by characterization of parasitemia using light microscopy on Giemsa-stained peripheral blood smears.

-- Polyarticular septic arthritis – Polyarticular involvement in septic arthritis happens more often in patients with underlying connective tissue disease such as rheumatoid arthritis or systemic lupus erythematosus.
+- Polyarticular – Polyarticular involvement in septic arthritis happens more often in patients with underlying connective tissue disease such as rheumatoid arthritis or systemic lupus erythematosus.
 Definitive diagnosis is provided by arthrocentesis and synovial fluid analysis.

 - Other inflammatory polyarthropathies such as postinfectious arthritis